Career Counseling, Development and Transition

 For those actively looking for new employment (rather than those at the contemplation stage), a comprehensive listing of the ten best job sites (from PC magazine) is at:

-Books with valuable job hunting strategies and tips include: "How to Land Your Dream Job" by Jeffrey J. Fox; "Guerilla Marketing for Job Hunters" by Joy C. Levinson and David E. Perry; The Unwritten Rules of the Highly Effective Job Search" by Orville Peterson, and "The Brazen Careerist" by Penelope Trunk (which also covers career choice and tips for success at your job).
-You should plan on reading at least two of these, as all of them contain valuable and different insights and strategies.
+Two books with valuable job hunting strategies and tips are: "How to Land Your Dream Job" by Jeffrey J. Fox; and "The Brazen Careerist" by Penelope Trunk (which also covers career choice and tips for success at your job).

-You should definitely check Career Coach Forum on LinkedIn periodically, as there are frequent posts on all kinds of career related issues, most of them smart and insightful.
+You should also definitely check out Career Coach Forum on LinkedIn periodically, as there are frequent posts on all kinds of career related issues, most of them smart and insightful.

 Finally, there is a relatively new internet site that is worth checking out: The Muse.
 It's chock full of little (and not so little) tips about all kinds of career subjects, ranging from reasons why you didn't get a job offer to tricky interview questions to how to ask for a raise to ways to make your current job more enjoyable.
 The Daily Muse posts new suggestions and ideas every day.